markwolfeman/ist653/assignments/homework5.markdown

 **[Part 2]**

 - Upload the 10 images and create metadata
+- Each item will be need to be added, then metadata assigned to it.
-  - Add Item
+  - Add Item, upload image
-  - Assign metadata for Title, Subject, Description, Creator, Date, Rights, Format, Type, and Identifier.
+  - For each image, Assign metadata for Title, Subject, Description, Creator, Date, Rights, Format, Type, and Identifier.
   - Ensure that all of your images are public, if you see &quot;(Private)&quot;, they need changing.
-  - Each item will be need to be added, then metadata assigned to it.
   - Lastly, Select Users on the navigation bar, and add me as an &quot;Admin&quot; user.

 --------------